-Did you know that baking soda can be used to remove stains, keep your sneakers smelling fresh, and even get rid of your sweet tooth?
-Check out these tips for home uses of baking soda.
+Baking soda is amazing!
+The white stuff can be used to remove stains, keep your sneakers smelling fresh, and even get rid of your sweet tooth.
+Here are some of the best household baking soda uses.

 - Add baking soda to your bath water to relieve sunburned or itchy skin.